Experience the ultimate Komodo Liveaboard adventure with La Galigo. Enjoy world-class Komodo diving liveaboard trips to stunning dive sites.

 Our crew combines Indonesian hospitality with international standards, creating an onboard environment that feels friendly, respectful, and natural.
 They are attentive without being intrusive, professional without being distant, and always happy to share a smile, a story, or a helping hand.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna.

 Komodo offers some of Indonesia’s most iconic and diverse dive sites, known for strong currents, big fish, and pristine reefs.
 Highlights include: